– Album Pricing –

-10 pages (20 spreads) as standard with the cover and embossing personalisation of your choice.
-Stored neatly with a linen pouch contained within a raw linen hardshell case.
-Complete with care guide and presentation gloves.
+20 pages (10 spreads) as standard with the cover material and embossing personalisation of your choice.
+Stored neatly within a hardshell case.

 My Haphazard Approach to Confess My Love for Albums

 It’s no secret I was never a fan of photo albums when I started taking wedding photographs in 2010.
 I found them old-fashioned and a bit of a wedding tradition which I was happy to ignore as I thought the way I was doing things was too cool for printed products.